 Baseline information on the landscape and open spaces needs to be included under SA objective 15: "Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces".
-Reference could be made to the county Landscape Character Assessment and Landscape Characterisation studies including Historic Landscape Characterisation if this has been carried out.
+Reference could be made to the county Landscape Character Assessment.